TotoTheEgg/emerus_privacy_policy/README.md

 - Provide "shifts" in Roblox that will best fit our users time zone
 - Operate and maintain our Discord, Discord Bot, and Website

-**WE DO NOT DISCLOSE ANY COLLECTED INFORMATION OUTSIDE OF EMERUS MEDICAL CENTER
+**WE DO NOT DISCLOSE ANY COLLECTED INFORMATION TO ANY THIRD PARTY SOURCES

 ## Logged Information